t9md/atom-narrow/README.md

 'atom-text-editor.narrow.narrow-editor.vim-mode-plus.normal-mode[data-grammar="source narrow"]':
   # Danger: I use direct-edit very frequently, so intentionally recover `i` of vim-mode-plus.
   'i': 'vim-mode-plus:activate-insert-mode'
-  'backspace': 'narrow:close'
   '-': 'narrow-ui:exclude-file'
   '=': 'narrow-ui:clear-excluded-files'
   's': 'narrow-ui:select-files'

-# NOTE: following keymap prevent me to type `;`, `[`, `]` in insert-mode.
-# Which is very problematic in direct-edit mode since I can not insert these chars.
-# Be aware this limitation if you copy this.
-# Solution comes in future by differentiating scope in prompt and item-area.
-'atom-text-editor.narrow.narrow-editor.vim-mode-plus.normal-mode[data-grammar="source narrow"],
-atom-text-editor.narrow.narrow-editor.vim-mode-plus.insert-mode[data-grammar="source narrow"]':
-  ';': 'core:confirm-keep-open' # Confirm by `;`
-  "enter": 'core:confirm'
-  ']': 'narrow-ui:preview-next-item' # preview next while cursor is at prompt '[': 'narrow-ui:preview-previous-item' # preview previous while cursor is at prompt 'backspace': 'narrow:close' # I use ctrl-h for delete.
-So no problem.
 ```

 # Recommended configuration for other packages.